minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 # Sanity & Lokalize Texts

+` As of 02-04-2024, the Coronadashboard has been brought offline.
+Some parts of this section are not applicable anymore.`

 This section describes some of the ins and outs around locale texts that we use to translate short-copy.
 These strings used to be managed by a tool called Lokalize.
 After a while we concluded that their application did not meet our